logzio/logz-docs/_source/logzio_collections/_metrics-sources/kafka.md

   ssl.certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']
 ```

-For a full list of available Metricbeat configuration options for the prometheus module, including explanations about TLS connections, please see [Metricbeat's documentation](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-prometheus.html).
+For a full list of available Metricbeat configuration options for the Prometheus module, including explanations about TLS connections, see [Metricbeat's documentation](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-prometheus.html).

 ##### Replace the placeholders in the configuration

 Still in the same configuration file, replace the placeholders to match your specifics.

-* {% include metric-shipping/replace-metrics-token.html %}

-* {% include log-shipping/replace-vars.html listener=true %}

-* Edit the `hosts` field for prometheus JMX metrics, specify comma separated list of your kafka servers adresses (exapmle: `hosts: ["kafka1:7071","kafka2:7071"]` )
+* Edit the `hosts` field for prometheus JMX metrics.
+Specify a comma separated list of addresses for your Kafka servers.
+(For example: `hosts: ["Kafka1:7071","Kafka2:7071"]` )

-* Replace `<<cluster_tag>>` with a custome  string value to help you identify your kafka cluster, this can be helpful if you are running multi cluster kafka environment
+* Replace `<<cluster_tag>>` with a custom string value to help you identify your Kafka cluster.
+This can be helpful if you are running a multi-cluster Kafka environment.

 ##### Start Metricbeat